danchitnis/webgl-plot/README.md

 ## SkyPack

-[Skypack](https://www.skypack.dev/view/webgl-plot) is the new exciting CDN for ESM Javascript.
+[Skypack](https://www.skypack.dev/view/webgl-plot) is a new exciting CDN for ESM Javascript.
 See the example below on how to use it:
 [JSfiddle](https://jsfiddle.net/danchitnis/tu1svwbp/)

 ## Benchmark